SarvarKh/ofn-wiki/Karma.md

 ## Getting set up

 ### On OS X Mavericks
-Annoyingly, we need to install the Node.js Package Manage (npm) to install karma.
+We use an npm package.json to install karma and associated testing packages.
 Amusingly, one can install npm with homebrew, and vice-versa.
 I chose to install npm with homebrew:

     $ brew update
     $ brew install npm

-Once that is complete, you should be able to jump straight to installing karma.
-NOTE: At present I would recommend using the global flag (-g) for installing karma packages with npm, as we have not yet set up a npm package.json file to manage versioning and dependencies within the ofn project.

-    $ brew update
-    $ npm install -g karma@0.12.31

-Next we need a bunch of other packages (as they are now split up into separately rather than being contained in one all-inclusive package): the jasmine BDD testing framework, the coffee preprocessor and a chrome-launcher:

-    $ # karma-jasmine from 0.2.x onward uses jasmine 2.x, which has breaking changes
-    $ npm install -g karma-jasmine@0.1.5
-    $ # karma-coffee-preprocessor will default to a newer version with breaking changes.
-    $ npm install -g karma-coffee-preprocessor@0.1.0
-    $ npm install -g karma-phantomjs-launcher@0.1.4
+Our Karma setup requires PhantomJS.
+The package.json file specifies a version of PhantomJS, but this will simply create a link to any existing version of PhantomJS in the path that matches the version requirements.
+If you want to use an existing PhnatomJS install, make sure the version matches the one specified in package.json and that the executable in is your path.
+I installed PhantomJS globally using:

-    $ npm install -g karma-chrome-launcher
+    $ npm install -g phantomjs-prebuilt

-You will likely need to install the karma command line packages as well:
+Make sure to specify a version by appending '@x.x.x' if required

+You should now be able to jump straight into installing the npm page.
+The package contains Karma, PhantomJS and Chrome launchers, CoffeeScript preprocessor and the Jasmine testing framework.

-    $ sudo npm install -g karma-cli@0.0.4
+    $ npm install

 Check that NodeJS is installed.
 If you install from a package manager you bin may be called nodejs so you just need to symlink it:

     $ ln -s /usr/bin/nodejs /usr/bin/node

-And then you should be ready to go (see next section)....
+And then you should be ready to go (see 'Usage of Karma')....

 ### On Ubuntu 12.04